 - Euronet Worldwide, a provider of electronic payment services, in its unsolicited topping bid for the acquisition of MoneyGram Financial

-- General Motors, in connection with its investment in and commercial relationship with, GMAC (subsequently renamed Ally Financial), GMAC’s conversion to a Bank Holding Company, GMAC’s receipt of funds under the TARP program, and other related matters
+- Multiple matters involving systemically important institutions amid the 2008 global financial crisis, including The Board of Directors of Morgan Stanley, in connection with Morgan Stanley’s conversion into a Bank Holding Company and its sale of a $9 billion stake to Mitsubishi UFJ; General Motors, in connection with its investment in and commercial relationship with, GMAC (subsequently renamed Ally Financial); and GMAC’s conversion into a Bank Holding Company, GMAC’s receipt of funds under the TARP program, and the restructuring of the commercial relationship between GM and GMAC

 Technology: